devltt404/devflix/README.md

 # Devflix - Fullstack movie website

-Devflix is a full-stack movie database website built with Next.js and Django.
+Devflix is a full-stack movie database website built with Next.js, Django and PostgreSQL.
 It utilizes machine learning techniques for movie recommendations.

 ## Demo